 What Prompt Caching Actually Is

-When you send a request to an LLM API, the model processes every token in your prompt from scratch — your system prompt, any context you've prepended, the conversation history, the user's message, all of it.
-For a 40,000-token document that's significant compute on every call.
+When you send a request to an LLM API, the model processes every token in your prompt from scratch: your system prompt, any context you've prepended, the conversation history, the user's message, all of it.
+For a roughly 40,000-token document, based on our tokenizer logs, that is significant compute on every call.

 The key constraint: caching only applies to a prefix of your prompt.
 Everything up to the cache boundary must be identical across calls.
 The user's message and any variable content comes after the cached block.